-The second requirement focuses on whether the nonperforming party could have avoided the effects of the triggering event through the exercise of due diligence.
+The second requirement focuses on whether the non-performing party could have avoided the effects of the triggering event through the exercise of due diligence.
 This requirement rests on the recognition that the effects of a triggering event can sometimes be avoided, even though the event itself is "unforeseeable."
-If the nonperforming party's own lack of diligence prevented it from avoiding the effects of the triggering event, a tribunal will likely decline to excuse nonperformance.
+If the non-performing party's own lack of diligence prevented it from avoiding the effects of the triggering event, a tribunal will likely decline to excuse non-performance.

-Thus, in one reported example, a tribunal found that the occurrence of a flood did not excuse a supplier's failure to deliver goods destroyed by the flood, even though the flood itself qualified as a force majeure event.[6]
-The tribunal reasoned that the supplier could have avoided the damage caused by the flood if it had packaged the goods in ways consistent with standard industry practice.
-Similarly, if a company victimized by a cyberattack failed to mitigate the effects of the attack by following its own policies, the company may be foreclosed from using the attack to excuse nonperformance.
+For example, in one well-known case, a tribunal found that the occurrence of a flood did not excuse a supplier's failure to deliver goods destroyed by the flood, even though the flood itself qualified as a force majeure event.6 The tribunal reasoned that the supplier could have avoided the damage caused by the flood if it had packaged the goods in ways consistent with standard industry practice.
+Similarly, if a company victimized by a cyberattack failed to mitigate the effects of the attack by following its own policies, the company may be foreclosed from using the attack to excuse non-performance.

 Similar issues are likely to arise in many COVID-19 cases as parties dispute whether the nonperforming party failed to take reasonable steps that would have allowed it to avoid the pandemic's effects.
-In these disputes, the parties will develop both fact evidence and expert testimony comparing the nonperforming party's internal policies and procedures with standard industry practices and/or the practices of similarly situated third parties.
+In these disputes, the parties will develop both fact evidence and expert testimony comparing the non-performing party's internal policies and procedures with standard industry practices and/or the practices of similarly situated third parties.